c14399846/assignment2_Super_Snake/README.md

 Images used are made by me, you can repurpose them if needed.

-The game is largely, but not fully dynamic, which means you can chaneg the game size and the game will still function as intended.
+The game is largely, but not fully, dynamic, which means you can change the game size and the game will still function as intended.
+Buttons and status text -might- look wonky, but are still understandable and don't block much of teh ui.